Louhans-Châteaurenaud

-Louhans (/fr/) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.
+Louhans-Châteaurenaud (before 2026: Louhans, /fr/) is a commune in the Saône-et-Loire department in the region of Bourgogne-Franche-Comté in eastern France.
 Louhans is the capital of Bresse bourguignonne and a subprefecture of the department.

 Geography

-Louhans is centrally located on the plain of Bresse, a strongly agricultural region in the eastern part of the department of Saône-et-Loire.
+Louhans-Châteaurenaud is centrally located on the plain of Bresse, a strongly agricultural region in the eastern part of the department of Saône-et-Loire.
 The Vallière forms part of the commune's southeastern border, then flows into the Solnan, which forms part of the commune's southern border.
 The Solnan flows into the Seille in the town.
 The Seille flows south-southwest through the western part of the commune and crosses the town.